SAMdroid-apps/sugar-activities/README.md

 Use the webhook for `only push events`.
 That is the default option.

+# Manual Release

+If using a GitHub webhook does not suit your workflow, you can choose when the bots build your activity.

+1. Push the changes you want the bots to include to your github repo
+2. Send a http request to `https://aslo-bot-master.sugarlabs.org/hook/GITHUB_NAME/GITHUB_REPO` (replacing the name and repo values).
+You can do this in your browser, using `http` or `curl`.
+3. Success!

 # Getting ready for the bots

 * Make sure you have a setup.py